 Option 2: Purge form data by date

 This option will purge all submissions up to a date of your choosing (leaving the form itself intact, as well as the history of prior form versions).
+For clarity, the date used is the SubmissionDate, stored in UTC time format.
 This will allow you to clear out older data that you have already backed up or downloaded elsewhere, while keeping data you still need on the server.
 For example, you might want to do this to delete pilot survey data that isn’t required.

 - Go to the Monitor tab.